MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 description: "Explains how to configure device-based licensing for Office 365 ProPlus."
 ---

-# Device-based licensing for Office 365 ProPlus
+# Device-based licensing for Microsoft 365 Apps for enterprise

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).